June 19, 2019

 Baddha konasana (bound angle pose), dandasana (the staff) and mula bandha (the root lock) can be used to balance this chakra.

-The Abdominal Chakra (Svadhisthana also written as Swadisthana) is located between the pelvis and the naval it is associated with organs of reproduction, desire, emotions and food intake.
+The Sacral Chakra (Svadhisthana also written as Swadisthana) is located between the pelvis and the naval it is associated with organs of reproduction, desire, emotions and food intake.

 Yoga postures that engage the lower abdominals or compress or rotate them will stimulate and balance this chakra, such as apanasana (the wind release).